On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Introduction

-In this article we are interested in the statistic behaviour of the difference of the number of digits $1$ in the binary expansion of an integer $x$ before and after its summation with $a$.
-This kind of question can be linked with carry propagation problems developped in \cite{knuth} and \cite{pippenger} and has to do with computer arithmetics as in \cite{muller}or \cite{ercegovac} but our approach is different.
-Moreover, the function $s_2$ modulo 2 was extensively studied for its links with the Thue-Morse sequence (as we can find in \cite{keane}) for example or for arithmetic reason as in \cite{MauduitRivat1} and \cite{MauduitRivat2}.
-But in this paper our motivation is not of the same nature and we will not look at $s_2$ mod 2 but just at the function $s_2$ which is the sum of the digits in base 2.
+In this article we are interested in the statistical behavior of the difference of the number of digits $1$ in the binary expansion of an integer $x$ before and after its summation with $a$.
+This kind of question can be linked with carry propagation problems developed in \cite{knuth} and \cite{pippenger}, and is linked to computer arithmetic as in \cite{muller} or \cite{ercegovac}, but our approach is different.

-Because of the simplicity of base $2$ and of the summation process, we can give detailed behaviour of the correlation between the number of digits $1$ in the binary expansion of $x$ and $x+a$ for any integer $a$.
-More precisely, we are able to compute the distribution of the difference $s_2(x+a)-s_2(x)$ where $s_2(y)$ denotes the number of digits $1$ in the binary expansion of any integer $y$.
-We essentially give two methods in Section 1.
-The first one, very elementary, just helps understanding the basics of our construction.
-The second that follows is a little bit more involved but allows us to present our result in a much more usable form for what interests us and what will be developped in the next section.

-Section 2 is a technical part that allows us to understand the asymptotical behaviour of such a correlation as $a$ gets bigger in a certain, non trivial sense.
-This section develops the idea that our correlation gets smaller as the number of subwords ``$01$'' in the binary expansion of $a$ increases.
-To go further and develop this idea of increasing the number of patterns ``$01$'' in the binary expansion of $a$, we demonstrate a limit theorem for the random variable consisting of the difference of $1$ in $x$ and $x+a$ for different $a$ going to infinity in the previous sense.

-Let us now give some definitions and notations that will be used throughout this article.